solana-labs/ecosystem/projects/phantom.md

 twitter: https://twitter.com/phantom
 ---

-Phantom is a digital wallet reimagined for DeFi.
-Phantom makes it safe & easy for you to store, send, receive, collect and swap tokens on the Solana blockchain.
+Phantom is a digital wallet reimagined for DeFi, making it safe and easy to store, send, receive, collect, and swap tokens on the Solana blockchain.